jonnor/ESC-CNN-microcontroller/presentation/presentation.md

 :::

 - Performance of Strided-DS-24 similar to Baseline despite 12x the CPU use
-- Suprising: Stride alone worse than Strided-DS-24
+- Suprising?
+Stride alone worse than Strided-DS-24
 - Bottleneck and EffNet performed poorly
 - Practical speedup not linear with MACC